cassiano/memoize-ts/README.md

 // Right object has more keys than the left one. compareValues({ x: 1, y: 2, z: 3 }, { x: 1, y: 2, z: 3, w: 4 })

-// Right object has less keys than the left one. compareValues({ x: 1, y: 2, z: 3 }, { x: 1, y: 2 })
+// Right object has fewer keys than the left one. compareValues({ x: 1, y: 2, z: 3 }, { x: 1, y: 2 })

 // Right object z's value is longer than left's one.